wbailey/wbailey.github.io/source/_posts/2013-10-28-avoiding-paper-tigers-and-leaches.markdown

 * You find out through references that this person isn't in the top half of people that person has worked with.
-* They know just enough to be dangerous but don't have the full experience and rely on their teammates to actually do the work
+* They know just enough to be dangerous but don't have the full experience and rely on their teammates to actually do the work.
-* Beware the phantom and exaggerated titles from smaller companies that imply leadership and experience but when you drill in they don't have it
+* Beware the phantom and exaggerated titles from smaller companies that imply leadership and experience but when you drill in they don't have it.

 ### Space Cadet

+This is a more recent category of candidate for me.
+Several times in my career I have come across a bright individual and think the person could fill in more than one role on the team.
+The problem with this person is they really don't know what they want to do with their careers.
+Sometimes some simple coaching can really benefit this type of candidate, but other times you are just dealing with a person who really doesn't know what they want to do.
+This person I call a _space cadet_ because they have no clue and if you bring them on to your team, they will ultimately blow it up like a failed rocket launch through their ambivalent actions.

+How do you tell if you are talking to a _space cadet_?
+Here are a few things that might help you discern them from good candidates:

+* They work at a very large company where they can kind of drift and hide from real responsibility or success.
+* The person has worked at their present company for a rather long time.
-* this person has good experience maybe or has found a unique niche at their existing company that doesn't translate anywhere else
+* They have found a unique position at their current company that doesn't really apply to your company.
-* usually really smart
+* The person is unsure whether they want to be a manager or a technical lead.
+The main reason they are unsure is because they don't really understand the difference between the roles.
+* The candidate is usually a really smart and well educated person but you just have a hunch they haven't fully applied themselves like other candidates with similar backgrounds have.
-* totally have freaking idea what they really want to do or how to effectively use their talents
+* They just totally have no freaking idea what they really want to do or how to effectively use their talents.

 ### Discovery Techniques